 Augmented Reality (AR) and Virtual Reality (VR) technologies are something everyone has probably heard of recently.
 Their popularity, undoubtedly thanks to their spectacular features -while remaining relatively accessible – is certainly not decreasing.
-These technologies are still being developed and improved here by hardware and software manufacturers, new uses are being identified – some for entertainment, others for science and others for business.
+These technologies are still being developed and improved, new uses are being identified – some for entertainment, others for science and others for business.
 Although these are two different technologies, they are often mentioned synonymously, and for people who do not work with them every day, the difference may not be so obvious.
 Therefore, we have decided to answer the question – what is the difference between Augmented Reality and Virtual Reality?

 In the simplest terms, AR is a technological tool that superimposes virtual elements onto a real image while VR is a reality that is entirely created virtually.
 Both AR and VR allow you to interact with a created world in real time.